Medical Negligence Solicitors

 - Medication problems.
 Either they receive the wrong dose of Medication either too little Medication or too much Medication or the wrong type of Medication altogether

-- The inability of your medical team to properly to start or carry out or support or provide rehabilitation
+- The inability of your medical team to properly start or carry out, or support or provide rehabilitation

 - Wrong Psychological assessment of the client